rdm-mailhandler.rb should provide feedback to the MTA, rather than failing silently

 I'm not sure if EX_TEMPFAIL is the right thing to do for 5xx errors (or at least for all 5xx errors), but it seemed like a good idea as these are usually transient.

-#2 Updated by Peter Fern almost 8 years ago
+#2 Updated by Peter Fern about 8 years ago

 Jean-Philippe Lang wrote:

 Is there a particular meaning for the return codes 77 and 75 ?

 Indeed, they come from sysexits.h, and are used by many MTAs to decide what action is to be taken for processing handler errors returning these codes.
 The textual representations are fairly self-explanatory, and the actions taken vary depending on MTA and configuration, however for clarity, an excerpt from sysexits.h:

 #define EX_TEMPFAIL 75 /* temp failure; user is invited to retry /